nixworks/public/news/2010/06/30/README.md

 _Context: 2010 FIFA World Cup, Goodluck Jonathan, South Africa, national football team_

 ### [Roger Federer is defeated by Tomas Berdych of the Czech Republic at Wimbledon, so Federer will not contest the final for the first time since 2002, also his second Wimbledon loss during that time. ](/news/2010/06/30/roger-federer-is-defeated-by-toma-a-berdych-of-the-czech-republic-at-wimbledon-so-federer-will-not-contest-the-final-for-the-first-time-si.md)
-_Context: 2010 Wimbledon Championships, Czech, Roger Federer, Tomas Berdych_
+_Context: 2010 Wimbledon Championships, Czech Republic, Roger Federer, Tomas Berdych_

 ## [Previous Day...](/news/2010/06/29/index.md)